2025 Big Ten Conference football season

 The 2025 Big Ten Conference football season is the 130th season of college football play for the Big Ten Conference and part of the 2025 NCAA Division I FBS football season.
 This is the Big Ten's second season with 18 teams and its second season since 2010 with a non-divisional scheduling format.

+The end of the season saw the Indiana Hoosiers win their first ever national championship in football, while also delivering the Big Ten its third consecutive national championship.

 Coaching changes

 The Big Ten saw one head coaching change for the 2025 season.

 On December 1, 2024, Purdue announced it was parting ways with head coach Ryan Walters after going 5–19 in two seasons, including 1–11 in 2024.

 One week later, on December 8, 2024, Purdue announced the hiring of Barry Odom as the next head coach, having spent the previous season coaching at UNLV.

 Three weeks into the 2025 season, UCLA fired DeShaun Foster after an 0–3 start for the Bruins.
 Tim Skipper will serve as interim coach for the remainder of the season.

 On October 12, 2025, following the week 7 games, Penn State announced that they had fired James Franklin after three consecutive losses to Oregon, UCLA, and Northwestern.
 Terry Smith was named interim head coach for the remainder of the season.
+Penn State would later hire Iowa State coach Matt Campbell as the permanent successor in Happy Valley.

+Following the season, Michigan parted ways with Sherrone Moore and replaced him with former Utah coach Kyle Whittingham.
+Michigan State dismissed Jonathan Smith and hired former Northwestern coach Pat Fitzgerald to take the reins for the Spartans.

+Finally, UCLA filled its coaching vacancy with the hiring of James Madison coach Bob Chesney.